toolleeo/cli-apps/README.md

 * [VisiData](https://www.visidata.org/) - Interactive multitool for tabular data.
 It combines the clarity of a spreadsheet, the efficiency of the terminal, and the power of Python, into a lightweight utility which can handle millions of rows with ease.
 * [csvkit](https://github.com/wireservice/csvkit) - A suite of command-line tools for converting to and working with CSV, the king of tabular file formats.

+## <a name="transfer"></a>Data transfer

+* [aria2](https://github.com/aria2/aria2) - Lightweight and easy-to-use download utility; it supports HTTP/HTTPS, FTP, SFTP, BitTorrent, Metalink and multiple sources; cross-platform.
+* [croc](https://github.com/schollz/croc) - Easily and securely send things from one computer to another.
+* [curl](https://curl.haxx.se/) - A tool and library for transferring data with URL syntax; supports a lot of protocols.
+* [Deluge](http://deluge-torrent.org/) - A lightweight, Free Software, cross-platform BitTorrent client; a terminal curses interface, web interface and command line client can connect to a running daemon to manage torrent downloads.
+* [lftp](https://lftp.yar.ru/) - "Sophisticated ftp/http client, and a file transfer program supporting a number of network protocols"; support for bookmarks and mirroring features.
+* [Magic Wormhole](https://github.com/warner/magic-wormhole) - The program allows transfer arbitrary-sized files and directories (or short pieces of text) from one computer to another The two endpoints are identified by using identical human-readable codes.
+* [OnionShare](https://onionshare.org/) - "An open source tool that lets you securely and anonymously share a file of any size."
+* [qrcp](https://www.linuxuprising.com/2020/07/qrcp-transfer-files-between-desktop-and.html) - Transfer Files Between Desktop And Mobile Devices Over Wi-Fi By Scanning A QR Code.
+* [rsync](https://download.samba.org/pub/rsync/rsync.html) - Mirror directories across networked machines; handles diffs/changed files; works across SSH; plenty of parameters.
+* [sitecopy](http://www.manyfish.co.uk/sitecopy/) - Synchronizes a local copy of a website with a remote copy on a server; does not use SSH/`scp` but FTP for file copy; useful when the remote server does not support secure copy.
+* [stftp](http://stftp.sourceforge.net/) - (simple terminal FTP) aims to be a "easy-to-use and unbloated client for the UNIX (and UNIX-like) console".
+* [Woof](http://www.home.unix-ag.org/simon/woof.html) - (Web Offer One File) sets up an HTTP webserver to serve files from a given local directory; all the users connected to the network can see and download the files.
+* [youtube-dl](http://rg3.github.io/youtube-dl/) - Downloads videos from [YouTube](https://www.youtube.com/) and some other sites; useful for automated bulk downloads.

 ## <a name="editors"></a>Editors